Karen Pansler-Lam, J.D.

 His faithful follower I would be, For by His hand He leadeth me.

-Hymns are not just songs with shallow thoughts and no spiritual depth.
 Hymns are songs that bring comfort to the hearts of people in sickness and sorrow, doubt, danger and anxiety.
 And hymns are songs that bring joy to the hearts of people in times of victory, praise, and celebration.
 Yes, hymns are worthy of honor and worthy to be sung.
 Sacred hymns are a vital part of our Christian culture that separate us from the secular culture.

 Yes, Christians decry the downfall of Christian culture, but we are the enemy.
 Surely secular humanists rejoice because we are destroying our own Christian culture.
 We have been hoodwinked into throwing out Christian traditions such as sacred hymns and replacing them with secularized religious songs.